West Ewell Primary School and Nursery currently have links with seven schools overseas, as follows:

 - Groupe Scolaire du Champs Fleuri in France

 - Bal Raman Batika Montessori Preschool in Nepal

 - Nishat Jute Mills Adarsha Bidyalay in Bangladesh

 - Malisi Garrison Army Public School and College in Pakistan

 - Long-Hai Elementary School in Taiwan

 We have ongoing projects with each school and communicate with them via email, post and video link.
 Our current projects cover a diverse range of subject areas across the curriculum and enhance and enrich the learning.
 The children enjoy discovering more about life in other countries through the shared projects and direct links.

 French Penpal Scheme

-Years Three and Four are learning French as part of the Modern Foreign Language (MFL) curriculum.
-To make their learning more meaningful, we have forged an international school partnerships with schools across France, with whom we have started regular communication with a one-to-one penpal.
-So far we have sent Christmas and Easter cards which we practised writing in French.
-We have written about ourselves to introduce us to our penpal and we have received letters of introduction from France too - written in our home language - to practise reading and understanding a different language.
+Key Stage 2 children are learning French as part of the Modern Foreign Language (MFL) curriculum.
+To make their learning more meaningful, we have forged an international schools partnership with a school in Northern France - Groupe Scolaire du Champs Fleuri in Masny.
+Year 4 have started regular communication with a one-to-one penpal and so far we have sent introduction letters, Christmas cards and Christmas crackers!
+We have written about ourselves to introduce us to our penpal and we have received letters of introduction from France too - written in our home languages - to practise reading and understanding a different language.
 Later this year, we plan to share videos of us practising a dialogue in French for our penpal to comment upon - and we will receive videos in English as they practise their language skills too.

 Here is a recent message from Chile: